Shop

 Awards: Royal Horticultural Society Award of Merit.

 Tiarella is Latin meaning little tiara referring to the form of the pistil.
 The common name is derived from the form of blossoms.
 Cherokee used this plant to remove the white coating on their tongues.
 For the Iroquois it increased the appetite of children and cured sores in their mouths.
 One of 1st No. American plants sent to Europe – grew in Tradescant the Elder’s South Lambeth nursery in 1634.
 Grown at America’s 1st botanic garden, Elgin Botanic Garden 1811.
-Liberty Hyde Botanist L.H.
+Botanist L.H.
 Bailey described Tiarella cordifolia as:” An elegant plant well worthy of general culture.”
 Pressed specimen in Emily Dickinson’s herbarium.

 • Tradescantia bracteata Spiderwort Z 4-9